 For a long time it was impossible to clarify why this world might not be real or how the gods might have created it.
-More recently it is possible to come up with an explanation.
+More recently that became possible due to advances in technology.
 This universe could be a virtual reality created by an advanced civilisation.
-We could be a characters in a virtual reality controlled by a computer programme.
+We could all be a characters in a virtual reality controlled by a computer programme.
 That may give you an uneasy feeling for we are inclined to think that what our senses register, is real.
 For instance, we may think we see a pipe when there is only an image of a pipe.
-The caption of the picture reads “this is not a pipe.”
+The caption of the picture reads ‘this is not a pipe.’

 Do we live inside a computer simulation?

-In 1977 a science fiction writer named Philip K. Dick was the first to claim that our reality is made up by a computer.
+In 1977 a science fiction writer named Philip K. Dick (perhaps our creator likes puns) was the first to claim that our reality is made up by a computer.
 He guessed it after experiencing a psychosis.
 The philosopher Nick Bostrom formalised the idea twenty-five years later in the simulation argument.
-He argues that we might be living inside a virtual reality.
+He argued that we might be living inside a virtual reality.
 There could be many different human civilisations.
 The humans in those civilisations may enhance themselves with bio-technology and information technology, live very long and have capabilities ordinary humans don’t have.
-For those reasons these beings aren’t humans any more and henceforth are called post-humans.
+For those reasons these beings aren’t humans any more, henceforth they are called post-humans.

-Bostrom now asserts that the post-humans may run virtual realities of human civilisations.
+Bostrom now asserts that these post-humans may run virtual realities of human civilisations.
 An obvious reason for doing this is entertainment.
 And so we could be living in a virtual reality ourselves.
-The difference between a real human civilisation and a virtual reality is that a real human civilisation emerged and developed itself while a virtual reality is created.
+The difference between a real (non-virtual) universe and a virtual reality is that a real universe is not created by intent, while a virtual civilisation is.
 Given sufficiently advanced technology, it seems possible to represent a universe in a meaningful way, including simulated human consciousnesses.
-Current developments in information technology suggest that our civilisation may be able to create virtual reality universes in the future.
+Current developments in information technology suggest that our civilisation may be able to create virtual reality universes in the not-too-distant future.